Hard to believe I started writing here over a decade ago.

 I’m going to talk about faith.
 About finding it in unexpected places.
 Having it stretched and shredded and shattered.
 Then reframed and renewed and reinvigorated.
 All in ways I’d could never have imagined.

-I know a fair amount about those institutions.
+I know a fair amount about these institutions.
 Learning to navigate them was, at times, an occupational hazard.
 I worked and led in ministry settings for over 2 decades, on or between 3 continents.
 I saw wonderful things and met some of my dearest friends.
 But I also experienced a system whose shards desperately wound the very people it claims to serve.

 It cost me deeply, but it also has made me who I am today.
 For that I am grateful.